 What's more, public prayers teach each believer a lot about what private prayers are about.
 In public :

 They learn that there is great spiritual power where believers pray together with unity of purpose (also known as 'in agreement').
 Their prayers are at the core of their relationship with God, which feeds, nurtures, and energizes them, and ties them in with believers of then, now, and to come.
 And it is in the congregation that they learn how to pray when, say, their business goes bankrupt, they fail in college, their factory closes, or their spouse leaves.
-And most especially, where death and life meet.
+Most especially, where death and life meet.
 Prayer is the most common or 'ordinary' of the ways that the holy and the human come together.
-Thus, a church's prayers together are something far bigger than any one person, or even any one congregation.
+Thus, a church's prayers together are far bigger than any one person, or even any one congregation.

 When church growth specialists started to look at energetic churches to see what made them so vital, one of the themes that came up over and over again was that those congregations did a lot of praying.
-What they found was that these vital congregations prayed and taught about prayer: what it is, what is done through it and in it, methods of prayer and related devotions, and prayer in all settings.
+What they found was that these vital churches prayed and taught about prayer: what it is, what is done through it and in it, methods of prayer and related devotions, and prayer in all sorts of settings.

-Their church leaders :
+Their church leaders:

-For these vital parishes, prayer was a part of every activity of the church, yet it was not allowed to become routine.
-The staff and council and committees prayed together -- real prayer seeking guidance and the power to do as guided, not rote or superficial 'prayer' that's done as a matter of mere duty.
+For these vital praying churches, prayer was a part of every activity of the church, yet it was not allowed to become routine.
+The staff, council and committees prayed together -- real prayer seeking guidance and the power to do as guided, not rote or superficial 'prayer' that's done as a matter of mere duty.
 They prayed for support.
 They prayed for individuals' and groups' needs to be met.
 They prayed for boldness for the Gospel.
 They prayed for specific healing.
 And, there were people in the churches whose chosen ministry was prayer.
 They led prayer chains, prayer teams, prayer circles, prayer watches, prayer walks, prayer retreats, prayer visitation, prayer vigils, and prayer during worship services and events.
 There were even special prayer sessions of gathered friends for healing or for help with a burden.
 The congregations were praying without ceasing.
 They prayed as if prayer really matters, because they knew it does.

 Prayer was not allowed to be just a female enterprise, any more than leadership was allowed to be just a male enterprise.
 Males, including those without official roles, were brought (dragged??) into the prayer ministries.
 In fact, since prayer is something anyone can do, prayer activities proved to be a great place for people to start stepping forward in faith and start taking part in congregational life.